scott22m/scott22m/README.md

 ## 🌍 Career Goals

 I aim to work on projects at the forefront of engineering innovation—whether it's in robotics, aerospace, or other high-tech industries.
 I’m eager to collaborate with teams that share my drive to shape the future of technology.

-Feel free to explore my repositories, where I showcase projects that reflect my enthusiasm for **engineering, programming, and machine vision systems**.

 ---